Skip to content

 # Create a win column

-TopazData['win'] = TopazData['place'].apply(lambda x: 1 if x == 1 else 0)
+topaz_data['win'] = topaz_data['place'].apply(lambda x: 1 if x == 1 else 0)

 # Find the mean (win percentage) for each 'track', 'distance', 'boxNumber', 'hasAtLeast1VacantBox', 'meetingDate' combination

-grouped_data = TopazData.groupby(['track', 'distance', 'boxNumber', 'hasAtLeast1VacantBox', 'meetingDate'])['win'].mean().reset_index()
+grouped_data = topaz_data.groupby(['track', 'distance', 'boxNumber', 'hasAtLeast1VacantBox', 'meetingDate'])['win'].mean().reset_index()

 # set the index to be the meeting date for the rolling window calculation